Jeff Hironaka: 1990s to 2020s

 In 1990, Hironaka continued his assistant basketball coaching career when he joined The Master's College.
 After joining the Seattle Pacific Falcons men's basketball team as an assistant coach in 1991, Hironaka became their coach in 2002 after Ken Bone left the team.
 With Seattle Pacific, his team reached the semifinals of the 2006 NCAA Division II men's basketball tournament.
-While his team appeared in five NCAA tournaments, Hironaka had 134 wins and 67 losses before leaving the team in 2009.
+Hironaka had 134 wins and 67 losses before leaving the team in 2009.
 During this time period, Hironaka was one of the final ten people being considered to become the basketball coach for the Chaminade Silverswords in 1996.
 He was also one of four candidates when the Eastern Washington Eagles were looking for a men's basketball coach in 2007.

 In 2009, Hironaka resumed his assistant coaching tenure when he became part of the Washington State Cougars men's basketball team.
 During his time at Washington State, Hironaka remained as an assistant before becoming the basketball team's Director of Player Personnel in 2012.
 He had worked as a scout and recruiting coordinator for Washington State before being given his new position.
 That year, Hironaka was a candidate to become coach of the Bemidji State Beavers basketball team.

 In 2013, Hironaka left Washington State to join the Portland State Vikings as an assistant coach for their basketball team.
 He remained as an assistant with Portland State until 2016.
 From 2017 to 2020, Hironaka had 16 wins and 68 losses as the men's basketball team coach for the Colorado Christian Cougars.
 At the end of 2020, Hironaka was hired by Genesis Prep as a basketball coach and math teacher for the Post Falls, Idaho school.
 With the Genesis Prep Jaguars boys basketball team, Hironaka won his first game in December 2020.

+In June 2024, Hironaka was appointed head coach of the Kumamoto Volters, a team in the lower division of Japan's professional basketball league, the B.LEAGUE.
+However, the team's performance was poor, and in December, Hironaka offered his resignation, which was accepted.